zachpmanson/notes/notes/Notes/Miscellany/IKEA Hacks.md

 ---
-subtitle: Some IKEA hacks I have built.
+subtitle: It's nice building things I can hold.
 ---
 Planter box made made of 7 bed slats.
 It's a bit dodgy since I was still getting used to all the new tools.